 Probably nothing.
 But non-Nevadans who pick up a parking ticket in Nevada should still consult with a lawyer in their home state to discuss the matter.
 Chances are, their home state DMV will not learn about the ticket.

-12. Should I fight my ticket or just pay the fine?
+12. Should I fight my ticket or just pay?

 If the driver can provide proof that the car was parked correctly, it may be worth it to fight the ticket.
 But by all means, consult with an attorney to go over all the options.